Goodachari: Production

 In 2017, debutant director Sashi Kiran Tikka announced that he would be making a film with actor Adivi Sesh in the lead role with Sricharan Pakala as the music composer.
 Sesh stated that Gudachari 116 (1966) starring Krishna was the inspiration behind the film.
 Sesh approached Krishna for a cameo role in the film, however, Krishna turned it down but gave Sesh permission to re-use clips from his old films.
 Sesh plays Agent Gopi with the code number 116 as a tribute to the film Gudachari 116.

 The first-look poster of the film was released on 13 January 2018 coinciding with Sankranthi festival.

 Soundtrack

-The soundtrack of Goodachari consists of seven songs, all of which were composed by Sricharan Pakala.
+The soundtrack of Goodachari consists of seven tracks, all of which were composed by Sricharan Pakala.